Ireland '23 - Day 14 - Boyne Valley - Tara & Nowth/Newgrange

 Postscript - back to antiquity & monuments -

-Hill of Tara - there's no visitor center (thus no kitchen magnets or t-shirts), no historical displays, and no handouts, not a shred of information, so you're on your own here.....go forth & wander around, like I did.
+Hill of Tara - there's no visitor center (so no kitchen magnets or t-shirts), no historical displays or handouts, not a scrap of information, and you're on your own here, so go forth & wander around, like I did.

-It is an intriguing site; the view is vast & inspires wonder....you can let your mind wander, imagining the past.
+It is an intriguing site, after all, the view is vast & inspires wonder....you can let your mind wander, imagining the past.
 Archeologists say this is one of the most important ancient sites in Ireland.
-(All Tara info is from Wikipedia.)

 Newgrange - To think that a large group of organized people who lived 5,000 years ago constructed this immense burial monument and oriented its one & only entrance to align perfectly with a single day's sunrise, in the solar year, the main effect lasting only a few moments, is astounding.

 The Neolithic people were genetically identical to us moderns in every way, but had no written language.
-They were the first humans to collectively grow crops & raise animal herds, and the winter solstice must have provided meaningful assurance that winter will indeed end, and planting season will indeed come, no matter how bad the present winter may be !
+They were the first humans to collectively grow crops & raise animal herds, and celebration of the winter solstice, at this and other monuments, must have provided meaningful assurance to farmers, that winter will inevitably end, and planting season will come, no matter how bad the present winter may be.

 Go to next page - Carlingford